-- Do you have fulfilling work or hobbies?
+- Have fulfilling work or hobbies?

-- Do you live in a safe area?
+- Live in a safe area?

-- Do you have easy access to nature?
+- Have easy access to nature?

-- Are you on conversational terms with your neighbors?
+- On conversational terms with your neighbors?

 These items are not ones that can be changed abruptly.
 Thankfully you don’t have to have them all perfect in order to feel better.

 Identifying those that could serve you more and starting on a plan to correct them is all that it takes.

 Have you done much training in Cognitive Behavioural Therapy, Mindfulness Meditation, or Acceptance and Commitment Therapy?